rcrowther/django-filemanger/README_bucketdb.rst

-The backend for the filemanager is abstracted and can be anything.
+The backend for the filemanager is abstracted and can be any implementation (including proxies for online apps...).